The 6 best Freshdesk alternatives for customer service in 2026

 -

-Pros: The e-commerce integrations are second to none.
-It has powerful automations designed for common retail questions like "Where is my order?" and can turn social media comments into trackable tickets.
+Pros: The e-commerce integrations are excellent for retail needs.
+It has specialized automations designed for common retail questions like "Where is my order?" and can turn social media comments into trackable tickets.
+Gorgias has built an impressive ecosystem and marketplace that simplifies the tech stack for thousands of merchants.

 -